KewkLW/unreal_fbx_importer/README.md

 7. Save the Python file.

-8. In the Unreal Editor, open the Python console or create a new Python script asset.
+8. In the Unreal Editor, go to "Tools" > "Execute Python Script".

-9. Execute the Python script.
+9. Select the Python file you created.

 10. The script will import the specified FBX files, create folders for each file inside the designated "Buildings" folder (or the specified destination folder), and place each FBX file in its respective folder.